morhilai/ravendb-jvm-tutorials/README.md

 ![App Homepage](/screenshots/p_home.png)

 ## Entities, tables, collections, and documents
-To persist data, Java programmers usually annotate Java POJOs with @Entity so that the underlying JPA framework will treat the class as a domain object mapped to a row in a database.
+To persist data, Java programmers usually annotate POJOs with @Entity so that the underlying JPA framework will treat the class as a domain object mapped to a row in a database.
 RavenDB doesn’t use tables.
 Instead, it represents objects as _documents_, with no constraints on their structure.
-Similar documents are grouped in _collections_ rather than tables.
+Similar documents are grouped in _collections_.
 In RavenDB, every domain object is mapped to a single document.
-In this regard, there is no need for special class treatment other than having a default no-args constructor.
+In this regard, there is no need for special class treatment other than having a no-args constructor.
-This sample model consists of 4 basic entities.
+The model for this demo consists of 4 basic entities.
 To demonstrate the power of grouping and fetching queries in RavenDB, one of these entities is embedded as an array in another entity.

 ![UML Diagram](/screenshots/uml.png)
-1. Client-side Patient entity:
+1. Client-side representation of the Patient entity:
 ```java
 public class Patient {
     private String id;